Welcome to Foundation 1 Acorns

 During our topic we thought about what the weather is like outside.
 Sometimes there is rain, hail, frost, wind, ice and snow.
 We explored how snow and ice feel, how they melt and what you can make with them.
 We played in the snow, saved our artic animals from the ice they were trapped in by melting it and painted snowmen.
 We learnt about the things people do outside in the winter such as building snowmen, having snowball fights, skiing, snowboarding, and sledging.
 We built a snowy area in our classroom for snow play.
 We made snowflakes with our cutting and sticking skills.
 We thought about what people wear in the winter and designed our own warm winter hat, scarf and gloves.
 We looked at the work of famous artists who had painted winter landscapes and explored colour mixing to paint our own winter landscape.

 But we hadn’t thought about what we do inside during the winter!
 So we decided to have a cosy day.
 We came to school in our pyjamas with our teddies and blankets.
 We made shape penguins, had a cosy talk time and maths lesson in pyjamas and had hot buttered toast which we buttered ourselves.
 Then in the afternoon we made hot chocolate.
-When it was ready we all snuggled down with our teddies and blankets to listen to winter stories while we drank our hot chocolate with marshmallows and ate biscuits!
+When it was ready we all snuggled down with our teddies to listen to winter stories while we drank our hot chocolate with marshmallows!

 Time for a Rhyme!